 Born and raised in Vancouver, Bob co-founded Wall Financial Corp. in 1966 before setting off on his own to found the Prospero Group in 1979, where he now serves as chairman.
 He has built a strong real estate presence in Western Canada and the US, including extensive real estate holdings in the Lower Mainland.
 Bob has not only left a mark on the city of Vancouver through a remarkable career in real estate, but he has also set the bar for community involvement through his tireless commitment to numerous boards and foundations.

 Over the past 30 years, Bob has committed countless hours of service to UBC, serving on the Board of Governors, as chancellor, as chair of the UBC Foundation, and as a member of the Leadership Committee for the World of Opportunity Campaign.
 He received an honorary degree in 1996 and was appointed honorary campaign chair of the $1.6 billion start an evolution campaign.
 He was also instrumental in creating the Robert H. Lee Graduate School at the Sauder School of Business.

 One of Bob’s greatest contributions was envisioning and founding the UBC Properties Trust in 1988, of which he served as chairman until 2011 and now serves as chairman emeritus.
 The trust was among the first in Canada to build market housing on university land to fund its endowment, which supports teaching, research and community engagement.
-To date, over $850 million in value has been generated for the UBC endowment.
+To date, over $1.1 billion in value has been generated for the UBC endowment.

 By dedicating his time, talents, and resources to building a brighter future for British Columbians, Bob embodies the mission of UBC and its vision for alumni.